Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 ```

 **Delete Project**
-To delete Project do the following:
+To delete Project, do the following:

 * Create new Request with the next parameters:
     * *Option*: DELETE;